-7.2.5 Survival of archaeology at the site is uncertain at the eastern end of the PDA.
+- 7.2.5 Survival of archaeology at the site is uncertain at the eastern end of the PDA.
 It has not been possible to exactly understand the nature of the works that have occurred immediately west of the lake.
 Whether ground material including gravels have been removed here and the ground subsequently made up or that ground material including the gravel deposits there were left in -situ with only the top horizons affected by the quarry works.
-What is clear is that the area there is extremely undulating and uneven which is very different to the surround land characteristic which are flat.

-7.2.6 The existing garage building would have had a high impact on any potential archaeology and may have truncated and destroyed any potential archaeology in that area.
+What is clear is that the area there is extremely undulating and uneven which is very different to the surround land characteristic which are flat. - 7.2.6 In the central PDA area, the existing outbuilding and bungalow would have had a high impact on any potential archaeology and may have truncated and destroyed any potential archaeology in that area.